-EL ANATSUI is a Ghanaian sculptor who has spent much of his achievement packed career living and working in Nigeria.
-El Anatsui currently runs a very robust studio in Nsukka, Enugu, Nigeria, where some of the most beautiful and touching works of art in the world today are created.
+EL ANATSUI is a Ghanaian sculptor who has spent much of his achievement-packed career living and working in Nigeria.
+El Anatsui currently runs a very robust studio practice, situated in Nsukka, Enugu, Nigeria, and Tema, Ghana, where some of the most beautiful and touching works of art in the world today are created.

 He is one of the most highly acclaimed artists in African History and foremost contemporary artists in the world.

-El Anatsui uses resources typically discarded such as liquor bottle caps and cassava graters to create sculpture that defies categorisation.
+El Anatsui uses resources typically discarded such as liquor bottle caps, cassava graters and newspaper printing plates to create sculpture that defies categorisation.

 His use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect to his continent while transcending the limitations of place.
 His work can interrogate the history of colonialism and draw connections between consumption, waste, and the environment, but at the core is his unique formal language that distinguishes his practice.

 Anatsui is well-known for large scale sculptures composed of thousands of folded and crumpled pieces of aluminium bottle caps sourced from local alcohol recycling stations and bound together with copper wire.
 These intricate works, which can grow to be massive in scale, are luminous and weighty, meticulously fabricated yet malleable.
 He leaves the installations open and encourages the works to take new forms every time they are installed.

 El Anatsui’s works can be found amongst some of the most prestigious art collections in the world...